Driving from Florence to Rome: what to see on a road trip

 Is it difficult to drive from Florence to Rome?

-Driving on the highway is very easy: there are 3 lanes, speed limit is 130 km/h and you’ll find many gas stations, rest stop and service areas.
+Driving on the highway is very easy: there are 3 lanes, speed limit is 130 km/h and you’ll find many service areas with gas stations, bars, restaurants and toilets (usually those service areas are called Autogrill).
 Driving on secondary roads in the countryside is as easy as well, there is usually not much traffic and speed limits are quite low (50-70 km/h).

 Instead driving in big cities like Florence and Rome can be very challenging, because of narrow roads, traffic jams, traffic limited areas and lack of parking places.
 I don’t recommend that, unless you’re brave or really used to drive in Italian cities.